 Let Us Help You Clear Your Name

 Sealing your criminal records is a job that must be done right, and it must be done right the first time.
 Retaining a skilled New York criminal lawyer can be critical to avoiding the mistakes that could ruin your application.
 Contact E. Stewart Jones Hacker Murphy at (518) 730-7270 (our Albany office) or contact us online to schedule a time for us to discuss your case.
-We also maintain offices in Troy, Saratoga, and Latham.
+We also maintain offices in Troy, Saratoga, and Schenectady.